seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **OCTAVIUS CAESAR**
 Observe how Antony becomes his flaw,
-And what thou think’st his very action speaks
+And what thou think'st his very action speaks
 In every power that moves.

 **THYREUS**